aplapana/commerce-webapi/src/openapi/description.md

 # Status codes and responses

----
-title: Status Codes and Responses
-description: A list of status codes and REST responses that can be returned from the APIs.
-keywords:
-  - GraphQL
-  - REST
----

-# Status codes and REST responses

 Each web API call returns a HTTP status code and a response payload.
 When an error occurs, the response body also returns an error message.

 ## HTTP status codes